 A Shared Task on Word Sense Induction and Disambiguation for the Russian Language

 Word Sense Induction (WSI) is the process of automatic identification of the word senses.
-While evaluation of various sense induction and disambiguation approaches was performed in the past for the Western European languages, e.g., English, French, and German, no systematic evaluation of WSI for Slavic languages is available at the moment.
+While evaluation of various sense induction and disambiguation approaches was performed in the past for the Western European languages, e.g., English, French, and German, no systematic evaluation of WSI for Slavic languages are available at the moment.
 This shared task makes a first step towards bridging this gap by setting up a shared task on one Slavic language.
 The goal of this task is to compare sense induction and disambiguation systems for the Russian language.
 Many Slavic languages still do not have broad coverage lexical resources available in English, such as WordNet, which provide a comprehensive inventory of senses.
 Therefore, word sense induction methods investigated in this shared task can be of great value to enable semantic processing of Slavic languages.

 The shared task is structurally similar to prior WSI tasks for the English language, such as SemEval 2007 WSI and SemEval 2010 WSI&D tasks.
 We use the “lexical sample” settings.
 Namely, we provide the participants with the set of contexts representing examples of ambiguous words, like the word “bank” in “In geography, the word bank generally refers to the land alongside a body of water.”
 For each context, a participant needs to disambiguate one target word.
 Note that, we do not provide any sense inventory: the participant can assign sense identifiers of their choice to a context, e.g., “bank#1” or “bank (area)”.